La Brea Tar PitsCurrently Open [Closes at 05:00 pm]

 Examine the interesting and the totally unique La Brea Tar Pits using the La Brea Tar Pits tickets on sale.
 Book tickets for La Brea Tar Pits by checking out the La Brea Tar Pits ticket prices that includes plenty of exciting tours coupled together, offering you the best of experience of Los Angeles.

 What are you waiting for, buy tickets for La Brea Tar Pits and let the professionals do the rest!
+Visit nearby attractions in Los Angeles along with La Brea Tar Pits which are covered in Los Angeles itinerary 5 days.

 - Please visit the official website for ticket prices.